kriserickson/kriserickson.github.com/_drafts/how-to-be-a-modern-developer-on-windows.md

 tags: Programmings,Windows
 ---
 {% include JB/setup %}
 Be a windows developer in the web world sucks.
-Bring a windows laptop to conference or meetup you feel like the the not so bright kid in the corner eating paste.
+Bring a windows laptop to conference or meet-up you feel like the the not so bright kid in the corner eating paste.
 Of course you could cover it with Linux stickers and [pretend it's running Linux](http://dpcdpc11.deviantart.com/art/Maverick-for-Win7-194347855) but if you are going to [make the uncool, cool](/geek%20life/2014/01/24/trying-too-hard-to-make-uncool-cool/) here is how to embrace